 New Hampshire is home to 54 covered bridges.
 The Pemi Valley is home to several of these architectural points of interest, including several wooden covered bridges.
 The charm of these historical structures can be enjoyed in any season.
-For a complete list of covered bridges in New Hampshire, please visit http://www.nh.gov/nhdhr/bridges.
+Visit the New Hampshire Division of Historical Resources website for a complete list of covered bridges in New Hampshire.

 Jack O’ Lantern

-Off I-93, take Exit 30 toward Route 3.
-Turn right towards Jack O’Lantern Golf Resort.
+Off I-93, take Exit 30 toward US Route 3.
+Turn right toward Jack O’Lantern Golf Resort.
 This 76′ span was built over a pond in 1987.

-Off I-93, take Exit 26 toward Tenney Mountain Highway/Route 25.
-Smith Bridge Rd. will be on your right over the Baker River in Plymouth, NH.
-Reconstructed in 2001 after being destroyed by fire, the Smith Bridge is the world’s strongest covered bridge!
+Off I-93, take Exit 26 toward Tenney Mountain Highway/US Route 25.
+Smith Bridge Rd. will be on your right just after the BP Gas Station.
+Reconstructed in 2001 after being destroyed by fire, the Smith Bridge spans the Baker River and is considered the world’s strongest covered bridge!

-Off I-93, take the Route-25 S exit, Exit 24 towards Ashland/Holderness/Squam Lakes.
-Turn slight left onto US Route-3/Riverside Drive/Route-25.
+Off I-93, take the US Route 25 South exit, Exit 24 toward Ashland, Holderness, and Squam Lakes.
+Turn slight left onto US Route 3/Riverside Drive/Route 25.
 Turn right on to River Street.
 The bridge is 61’0″ long with a clear span of 25’9″.
 It has an overall width of 23’6″ with a roadway width of 14’0″ and a maximum vertical clearance of 14’1″.
 There is a sidewalk on the Little Squam side of the bridge.